Deconstructing Neil Patel’s WordPress SEO Article

 The third plugin he recommends is Yoast’s SEO plugin, which I fully agree with, although I think it’s still a bit bloated and full of ads.
 I’m sure he doesn’t need all those fancy radio boxes.
 But yeah, if you’re not up to managing your own technical SEO and microdata and Open Graph tags and various schema scripts and custom excerpts, then go ahead and install Yoast’s SEO plugin.

 The fourth plugin Neil Patel recommends is Sucuri Security.
 This is a strong no for me, as all the sites I’ve had it installed on, got slower and slower and slower.
-I keep my site up to date, I keep my plugins at a minimum and I code anything extra I need, I use server-side security and up-to-date server software.
+I keep my site up to date, I keep my plugins at a minimum and I code anything extra I require, I use server-side security and up-to-date server software.
 The only thing I think would help is a login limit plugin, which would deter potential brute force attacks.
-Or Cloudflare (See above), as it also helps with security more than any other plugin.
+Or Cloudflare (see above), as it also helps with security more than any other plugin.

 The fifth plugin he recommends is AMP for WP.
 Again, I agree with this one, but not the plugin.
 I prefer the official AMP plugin, which has Google support and Yoast native support (in the form of a so-called glue plugin).